-- 3.25 Important hedgerows, identified using specified criteria, are legally protected from removal under the Hedgerow Regulations (1997)37.
+- Important hedgerows, identified using specified criteria, are legally protected 3.25 from removal under the Hedgerow Regulations (1997)36.
 Permission must be sought from the Local Planning Authority for the removal of such hedgerows. - 3.26 Developers must consider the effect of any proposals on legally protected species.
-These include 'European Protected Species' protected under the Conservation of Habitats and Species Regulations (2010)38, species protected under the Wildlife and Countryside Act (1981)39, or as amended, and badgers which are protected under the Protection of Badgers Act (1992)40, or as amended.
-Further advice is found in TAN5 (2009). - 3.27 This Plan aims to achieve the protection and enhancement of habitats and species, especially those identified as being of national or local importance (identified in the UK Biodiversity Action Plan and the Newport Local Biodiversity Action Plan) and to provide a net benefit to biodiversity as well as avoiding any net loss of biodiversity.
-The City Council has a duty under the Natural Environment and Rural Communities Act (2006), or as amended, to have regard to the purpose of conserving biodiversity. - 3.28 Locally designated sites such as Local Nature Reserves (LNR), Sites of Importance for Nature Conservation (SINC) and Regionally Important Geodiversity and/or Geomorphological Sites (RIGS) located within Newport are important to the overall biodiversity of the County Borough.
-Reference should also be made to Policy CE9 Locally Designated Nature Conservation and Geological Sites.
+These include 'European Protected Species' protected under the Conservation of Habitats and Species Regulations (2010)37, species protected under the Wildlife and Countryside Act (1981)38, or as amended, and badgers which are protected under the Protection of Badgers Act (1992)39, or as amended.
+Further advice is found in TAN5 - Nature Conservation and Planning (2009). - This Plan aims to achieve the protection and enhancement of habitats and 3.27 species, especially those identified as being of national or local importance (identified in the UK Biodiversity Action Plan and the Newport Local Biodiversity Action Plan) and to provide a net benefit to biodiversity.
+The City Council has a duty under the Natural Environment and Rural Communities Act (2006), or as amended, to have regard to the purpose of conserving biodiversity. - Locally designated sites such as Local Nature Reserves (LNR), Sites of 3.28 Importance for Nature Conservation (SINC) and Regionally Important Geodiversity and/or Geomorphological Sites (RIGS) located within Newport are important to the overall biodiversity of the County Borough.
+Reference should also be made to Policy CE8 Locally Designated Nature Conservation and Geological Sites.